sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The overall goal of the project is poorly defined.

 9. Scope runaway
 Uncontrolled changes and continuous growth of scope.
 For example: Cabbage mechanical calculation machine.
+This can be also result of an energetic customer, that keeps on asking for more functions.

 10. Over-design: Chase of perfection inflates scope The project team add their own features that aren't in requirements or change requests.